khades/esp32-s3-synth/README.md

-### Serial MIDI - ✖
+### ~~Serial MIDI - ✖~~

-This is not hard step to make, but i will push it way after synth itself.
+~~This is not hard step to make, but i will push it way after synth itself.~~

+USBHost midi just works.
+Wont bother for forseable future for that device.

 ### Screen and MIDI learn - ✖

 After i do at least one good synth engine, i'll start doing MIDI learn setup using some simple button interface and screen.

-### Control Surface  - ✖
+### ~~Control Surface  - ✖~~

-I have Novation Launchkey mk3 and i will like to use its screen instead of I2c screen i'd have on.
-Also Launchkey is prety slick when coming to emulating switches with pads.
+~~I have Novation Launchkey mk3 and i will like to use its screen instead of I2c screen i'd have on.
+Also Launchkey is prety slick when coming to emulating switches with pads.~~